-Appointment or reappointment to any of the positions described in this section does not confer membership on either the tenure-line or term faculty.
+Appointment or reappointment to any of the positions described in this section does not confer membership on either the tenured, tenure-track, or term faculty.
 This Section does not affect the status or reappointment of faculty who were appointed before September 1, 2018, nor does it prevent future development of this classification.